guggero/blips/blip-tap.md

 network routers with a new revenue source.
 One such potential asset includes stablecoins, which at the time of writing have a market cap of nearly $100 billion.
-By enabling stablecoins to be sent and received at the edge of the network, the utility of the Lightning Network increase, as LN effectively becomes the monetary backbone of the digital age with participants transacting in arbitrary asset at the edges, transported through the network by the bitcoin liquidity backbone.
+By enabling stablecoins to be sent and received at the edge of the network, the utility of the Lightning Network increases, as LN effectively becomes the monetary backbone of the digital age with participants transacting in arbitrary assets at the edges, transported through the network by the bitcoin liquidity backbone.

 ## Preliminaries